JacobSletten/GraphicalMessengerApp/README.md

-This is a real time graphical chatroom that uses a database to authenticate users.
+This is a real-time graphical chatroom that uses a database to authenticate users.

+Instructions:
 In order to set everything up, you must first run the server, which is connected to a MySQL database.
 Make sure you adjust the database IP address (as well as the login credentials) if your database is not locally accessible.